An official website of the United States government

 • Coordinate with installation environmental representatives as required to ensure all environmental requirements at the unit are being sufficiently addressed.
 Complete applicable unit environmental checklists to ensure environmental compliance requirements are satisfied.
 Report problems up the chain of command.

-Environmental billet holders develop and maintain desktop procedures and turnover folders.
+Environmental billet holders must develop and maintain desktop procedures and turnover folders.

 EMS Element 6: Competance, Training and Awareness